Adding a Realtime Camera

 4. When you want to

 exit realtime walkthrough, press Esc.

-Adding a realtime camera is easiest in the plan
+Adding a realtime camera is easiest in the top-down view.

 can use the Hold time property to cause the camera to stop momentarily at